Here We Go Again (Ray Charles song): Other versions and uses

 Willie Nelson and Wynton Marsalis, along with Norah Jones, performed two concerts at Lincoln Center's Rose Theatre on February 9 and 10, 2009.
 A 2011 live tribute album by Nelson and Marsalis featuring Jones entitled Here We Go Again: Celebrating the Genius of Ray Charles was recorded on these two live dates.
 The album, which was released on March 29, 2011, included a track entitled "Here We Go Again".
 The vocals on "Here We Go Again" were performed by Jones and Nelson, while instrumental support was provided by Marsalis (trumpet), Dan Nimmer (piano), Mickey Raphael (harmonica), Walter Blanding (tenor saxophone), Carlos Henriquez (bass) and Ali Jackson (drums and percussion).
 The song, which had a length of 5:10, was arranged by Andy Farber and performed in a rhythm and blues 12/8 shuffle.
 BBC music reviewer Bill Tilland noted that Jones added her usual "style and panache" to this performance.
 At one concert performance, The New York Times critic Nate Chinen felt the song sounded unrehearsed.
 Although critique of this track is sparse, Pop Matters's Will Layman notes that the album reveals "how decisive and strong Jones sounds while singing with a truly legitimate jazz group" and how Nelson predictably "breezes through his tunes with cavalier grace".
 Meanwhile, he praises the professional mastery of Marsalis' quintet.
 Tilland also notes that on the album Marsalis' band "compensates quite adequately for occasional lacklustre vocals."

 George Strait's country music version was performed with the instrumental support of Joe Chemay (bass guitar), Floyd Domino (piano), Buddy Emmons (steel guitar), Steve Gibson (acoustic guitar), Johnny Gimble (fiddle), Jim Horn (saxophone, alto flute), Larrie Londin (drums), Liana Manis (background vocals), Curtis Young (background vocals), and Reggie Young (electric guitar).
 The album was produced by Jimmy Bowen and Strait.
 In 1992 Entertainment Weekly's Alanna Nash regarded the album as Strait's "most hard-core country album" up to that point in his career.
-Allmusic staff noted that the album held its own at the time of release against most of its competitors and has aged better than most country music albums.
+AllMusic staff noted that the album held its own at the time of release against most of its competitors and has aged better than most country music albums.
 Ralph Novak, Lisa Shea, Eric Levin, and Craig Tomashoff of People said the album represents the most straightforward style of singing.
 The iTunes Store describes the album as the result of a transition in eras of country music.

-The song plays during the opening credit dance by Franz (Harry Baer) and Margarethe (Margarethe von Trotta) in Rainer Werner Fassbinder's 1970 film Gods of the Plague.
+The song plays during the opening credit dance by Franz Walsch (Harry Baer) and Margarethe (Margarethe von Trotta) in Rainer Werner Fassbinder's 1970 film Gods of the Plague.
 However, the song was on neither the eponymous soundtrack for the 2004 film Ray nor the limited edition additional soundtrack album More Music From Ray.